BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

     Potty loot.
   * Ava's chest in Invasion of Privacy will always have a legendary item in the second slot.
+  * Prisa's pop's stash at the end of Get Quick, Slick will have one guaranteed legendary.
   * The Jakobs chests in Knotty Peak (when you first meet Wainwright) will only contain Jakobs gear, and be at least blue rarity.
   * All Eridian ammo chests in Vault of the Serpent (in Tazendeer -- the vault